 But yellow dwarf stars are just one class in a range of star types and in fact, stars come in lots of different sizes and colors.
 Here, we are going to be looking at a certain class called blue giants.

-If you want to learn more about stars then this is the place for you.
-We are going to give into nine interesting facts about blue giant stars and what makes them so special compared to the rest of their stellar brethren.
+If you want to learn more about stars, then this is the place for you.
+We are going to give nine interesting facts about blue giant stars and what makes them so special compared to the rest of their stellar brethren.

 So – let’s jump right in!

-Fact Number One: Blue Giants Are Both Huge And Small
+Fact Number One: Blue Giant Stars Are Both Huge And Small

 Compared to a lot of things in space, we humans are actually very, very small.
-Even our planet Earth is easily outsized by other planets in our solar system like Jupiter and Saturn, and even they are outsized by the Sun.
+Other planets easily outsize even our planet Earth in our solar system like Jupiter and Saturn, and even they are outsized by the Sun.

 This means that to us, blue giants are huge stars – but there is always a bigger fish.